Peter Meldrim: Legal career

 Meldrim was a highly regarded attorney, known for his handling of complex cases and oratory.
 He served as a commissioner from Georgia on the Uniform Law Commission, which works to enact uniform state laws nationally.
 He presented addresses on law to various state and national bar associations, and he served as president of the Georgia State Bar in 1904,.
 Meldrim became chairman of the American Bar Association Committee on Jurisprudence and Law Reform, then the Association's president in 1915.
 From 1917 to 1933, he was a superior court judge with the Savannah-based Eastern Judicial Circuit.

 Death

-General Meldrim died on 13 December 1933 at his home, the historic Green-Meldrim House, where he had resided since 1892.
+General Meldrim died on December 13, 1933 at his home, the historic Green-Meldrim House, where he had resided since 1892.
 At the time of his death, he was still a superior court judge, president of the Georgia State Agricultural Society, a member of assorted social and civic clubs including the Capital City Club, and a trustee of the University of Georgia.

+Decades later, New York Supreme Court Justice Matthew M. Levy cited Meldrim as the one who first sparked his interest in the law.